proto-zero/budget-calculator/README.md

 - The Intl.NumberFormat function displays ints in a currency format.
 I had to divide the prices of items by 100 to change the value from cents to dollars.
 So far I only applied it to the item cards in the Ex component.

+- I added a const with a ternary operator that checks whether the total remaining budget is greater than 0 and changes the font color to alert the user if they're over budget.
+I applied this new variable to the class of the appropriate div.

 ## Outline
 - Ask the User for their budget
 - Save the budget in the state